-As of December 31, 2022 and 2021, the Bank has DOSRI loans amounted to P5.64 million and P0.14 million, respectively, and is in compliance with these regulatory requirements [see Note 24(f)].
+As of December 31, 2023 and 2022, the Bank has DOSRI loans amounted to P6.80 million and P5.64 million, respectively, and is in compliance with these regulatory requirements.

-21.2 Bank Deposits
+22.2 Bank Deposits

-As of December 31, 2022 and 2021, the Bank has deposit accounts with RCBC, parent bank, amounting to P76.89 million and P81.21 million, respectively, which are presented as part of Due from Other Banks account in the statements of financial position.
+As of December 31, 2023 and 2022, the Bank has deposit accounts with RCBC, parent bank, amounting to P92.55 million and P76.89 million, respectively, which are presented as part of Due from Other Banks account in the statements of financial position.
 These bank accounts are interest-bearing and subject to normal banking terms and conditions applied by RCBC to ordinary depositors (see Note 8).

-The Bank declared its deposit accounts with related parties as DOSRI credit accommodation as of December 31, 2022 and 2021, which are secured by the related parties' investments in government securities.
+The Bank declared its deposit accounts with related parties as DOSRI credit accommodation as of December 31, 2023 and 2022, which are secured by the related parties' investments in government securities.

-21.3 Messengerial, Janitorial and Security and Occupancy, Power, Light and Water
+22.3 Messengerial, Janitorial and Security and Occupancy, Power, Light and Water

 The Bank, as a lessee, entered into a sublease agreement with RCBC.
-Incidental to the sublease agreement, RCBC paid expenses on behalf of the Bank, including messengerial, janitorial and security, and power, light and water which are presented under Other Operating Expenses account in the statements of comprehensive income (see Note 18).
+Incidental to the sublease agreement, RCBC paid expenses on behalf of the Bank, including messengerial, janitorial and security, and power, light and water which are presented under Other Operating Expenses account in the statements of comprehensive income (see Note 19).

 The rent and the related expenses are generally settled through cash payments with no interest charged on the outstanding balance, if any, at the end of the reporting period.
-There are no outstanding payables relating to these transactions as of December 31, 2022 and 2021.
+There are no outstanding payables relating to these transactions as of December 31, 2023 and 2022.

-21.4 Advances
+22.4 Advances

-In 2021, the Bank paid certain expenses relating to the consolidation of titles of certain properties of RCBC-JPL Holding Company, Inc., a related party under common control by the Parent Bank.
+In 2022, the Bank paid certain expenses relating to the consolidation of titles of certain properties of RCBC-JPL Holding Company, Inc., a related party under common control by the Parent Bank.
 The related outstanding balance is presented as part of Miscellaneous under Other Resources account in the statement of financial position will be reclassified to Bank Premises upon receipt of title of land from registry of deeds.
-There was no similar transaction in 2022.
+There are no outstanding balances relating to these transactions as of December 31, 2023 and 2022.

-21.5 Transactions with the Retirement Fund
+22.5 Transactions with the Retirement Fund

 The Bank's retirement fund covered under their post-employment defined benefit plan maintained for qualified employees is administered and managed by RCBC's Trust Department.
-The carrying amount and the composition of the plan assets (including savings deposit maintained with RCBC) as of December 31, 2022 and 2021, are shown in Note 19.2.
+The carrying amount and the composition of the plan assets (including savings deposit maintained with RCBC) as of December 31, 2023 and 2022, are shown in Note 20.2.

 In 2022, the Bank made an additional contribution to the retirement plan amounting to P5.0 million.
-No similar transaction in 2021.
+No similar transaction in 2023.